Categories: News

 Eligibility to File a Lawsuit for Workplace Accidents

 Most employers offer workers’ compensation claims for all their employees, under which they get compensated for the medical attention and treatment they seek following a workplace injury.
 This also assures the employers that the employees don’t sue their employer for a workplace injury.
-But there are exceptions when an employee can file a lawsuit for a workplace accident.
+But there are exceptions when an employee can file a lawsuit for workplace accidents.

 Workplace injuries are very common.
 2.6 million non-fatal workplace injuries were reported in 2021 alone.
 When filing a workplace injury claim, it is important to have a lawyer on your side since your employer might deny your claim.
 The problem is that most of the time, you cannot file a lawsuit against the employer, as mentioned.
 So, worker’s compensation is your only option.
 A lawyer can help you obtain fair compensation through worker’s compensation itself.